Try the Full Power of Brosix with 10% lifetime discount!

 If you don’t like the idea of handling your business communication through apps that don’t have advanced privacy protocols, we recommend checking out Brosix.

-Unlike Slack and Skype, Brosix allows you to create a Private Team Network that gives you complete control over the whole communication process.
-You’re in charge of everything that happens in your network, including features control – you get to decide which users have access to which features.
+Brosix is designed specifically for business instant messaging.
+It allows you to create a Private Team Network that gives you complete control over the whole communication process.
+You’re in charge of everything that happens in your network, including features control.
+You get to decide which users have access to which features.

 Brosix also delivers on some more advanced team collaboration features.
-For example, you get to share unlimited size files through our secure file transfer protocol.
-You also have an unlimited chat history and various other advanced options like screen sharing with remote desktop that allows you to take control over your contact’s desktop while on a video call.
+For example, you get to share unlimited-size files through our secure file transfer protocol.
+You also have an unlimited chat history and various other advanced options, like screen sharing with a remote desktop that allows you to take control over your contact’s desktop while on a video call.

-Now that we went through all the pros and cons of Skype and Slack, we hope we helped you make a more informed decision.
+Now that we have gone through all the pros and cons of Skype and Slack, we hope we have helped you make a more informed decision and choose one that suits your needs.

-Both of these apps are hugely popular but if you’re looking for a more complex solution between the two, we recommend Slack.
+Skype and Slack are among the most popular options, but if you’re looking for a more complex solution between the two, we recommend Slack.
 Skype’s only big advantage is the fact that the free version might be more valuable than Slack’s free version.
 And, with Salesforce purchasing Slack, you can probably expect some even more interesting options and features for this app in the future.